 Abstract (250)

 Scutellaria is a genus of plants containing multiple species with well-documented medicinal effects.
 S. baicalensis and S. barbata are among the best-studied Scutellaria species, and previous works have established flavones to be the primary source of their bioactivity.
 Recent genomic and biochemical studies with S. baicalensis and S. barbata have advanced understanding of flavone biosynthesis in Scutellaria.
-However, as over several hundreds of Scutellaria species occur throughout the world, flavone biosynthesis in most species are poorly understood.
-In this study, we analyzed organ-specific flavone profiles of seven Scutellaria species including S. baicalensis, S. barbata, and two species of America (S. wrightii native to Texas and S. racemosa native to Central and South America).
+However, as over several hundreds of Scutellaria species occur throughout the world, flavone biosynthesis in most species is poorly understood.
+In this study, we analyzed organ-specific flavone profiles of seven Scutellaria species including S. baicalensis, S. barbata, and two species native to the Americas (S. wrightii to Texas and S. racemosa to Central and South America).
 We found that in contrast to the flavone profiles of S. baicalensis and S. barbata, S. racemosa and S. wrightii accumulated high levels of 4'-deoxyflavones in their aerial parts.
 Furthermore, we found most species accumulate 4'-hydroxyflavones exclusively in their aerial parts.
-Our metabolomics and NMR study identified the accumulation of isoscutellarein 8-O-β-glucuronopyranoside, a rare 4'-hydroxyflavone in the stems and leaves of several Scutellaria species including S. baicalensis and S. barbata, but not in S. racemosa and S. wrightii.
+Our metabolomics and NMR study identified the accumulation of isoscutellarein 8-O-β-glucuronopyranoside, a rare 4'-hydroxyflavone, in the stems and leaves of several Scutellaria species including S. baicalensis and S. barbata, but not in S. racemosa and S. wrightii.
 Distinctive organ-specific metabolite profiles among Scutellaria species indicate the selectivity and physiological roles of flavones.
 Introduction

-Medicinal plants have been used for the traditional medicines of indigenous populations for thousands of years.
+Medicinal plants have been used in the traditional medicines of indigenous populations for thousands of years.
 Due to this widespread usage, modern research techniques are being applied to identify the compounds responsible for these medicinal properties and to characterize their method of action 1.
 A negative consequence of increased attention to and demand for medicinal plants is the endangerment of native plant populations resulting from overharvesting 2.
 Therefore, development of biotechnology-based mass production systems for these medicinal compounds is desirable.
 Development of effective biotechnology for chemical production requires an understanding of the biosynthesis of the compounds of interest.
-In this work, we analyze the levels of flavonoids in various organs of multiple species from the Scutellaria genus to better understand flavonoid biosynthesis in Scutellaria.
+In this work, we analyze the levels of flavones in various organs of multiple species from the Scutellaria genus to better understand flavone biosynthesis in Scutellaria.

 Part of the mint family Lamiaceae, Scutellaria is a genus of plants containing several hundred species with well-documented medicinal effects.
 Extracts from the aerial parts of S. barbata are commonly applied in Eastern medicines to treat swelling, inflammation, and cancer 3.
 These activities, and especially its anticancer effects, have drawn research attention to S. barbata, and early phase clinical trials of aqueous extracts have demonstrated its selective cytotoxicity towards breast cancer cells 4.
 In addition, S. barbata extracts have exhibited remarkable activity towards multi-drug resistant strains of bacteria 5.
 S. baicalensis is another species extensively applied in Eastern medicines, with extracts of its roots being prescribed to treat diarrhea, dysentery, hypertension, inflammation, and a variety of other diseases 6.
 Numerous clinical studies have demonstrated the neuroprotective, antibacterial, antitumor, antioxidant, and other beneficial health effects of these extracts 7–9.